bibisixtynine/zx80app/readme.md

-# zx80.app ALPHA 0.0.8
+# zx80.app 0.0.8
-## the multi-platform Pixel Art Tiny App To Everyone builder !
+## the multi-platform Pixel Art Tiny App To Everyone webapp builder !

 Are you looking to create some PATATE (Pixel Art Tiny Apps To Everyone) ?
-Share your wondefuls Pixel Art Tiniy Apps To Everyone in one click ?
+Share your wondefuls Pixel Art Tiny Apps To Everyone in one click ?

 zx80.app is there !
-A tiny environment that allow to code, run and share your apps !
+A tiny environment that allow to code, run and share your webapps !

 What is currently working for now :
-  - zx80.app should work on any platform as a pwa (you should be able to install this webapp)
+  - zx80.app works on any platform and can be installed as a PWA (Progressive Web App)
   - editing
   - running
   - logging (with replit.com auth)